saqibjaved1/Carbon-Emission-Prediction-by-Policiy-Decisions/README.md

 fill NaNs if requested, etc.
 2. Data Modeling: To avoid retraining for this part, one of the previously trained models can be considered.
 Candidate models can be found in the `content/checkpoint` folder.
-In this script we have used CNN2 for this purpose.
-(Naming conventions of models as defined in the Milestone 3 report.)
+In this script we have used CNN2, LSTM2, DNN, and NAIVE FORECAST for this purpose (Naming conventions of models as defined in the Milestone 3 report).
+Overall 10 models were considered as documented in the milestone 3 report.
 3. Evaluation: In this part, test data fetched from step 1 can be used on the pre-trained model for making prediction and fetch performance metrics i.e. MSE, MAE and Soft Accuracy scores as also defined in the Milestone 3 report.